-Midterm tests are obligatory tests, they can only be done on the day specified previously, and they cannot be retaken or upgraded.
+Midterm tests are obligatory tests, they can only be done on the day specified previously, and unless they are unsuccessful, they cannot be retaken or upgraded.

-Unsuccessful midterms (i.e., fail - 1) will result in the addition of one relevant slide to the set of the final examination.
+Unsuccessful midterms (i.e., fail - 1) will have to be retaken at the given timepoints (weeks 9 and 14).